pi-H20/pi-front-end/README.md

 ***
 ### Git clone this repo

-In the project directory, you can run the application locally:
+To run the application locally, in the project directory, you can run:

 ### `npm start`